sedaprotocol/seda-request-starter-kit/README.md

   SEDA Request Starter Kit
 </h1>

-This starter kit helps you create Data Requests (also known as Oracle Programs) on the SEDA network using AssemblyScript.
+This starter kit helps you create Data Requests (also known as Oracle Programs) on the SEDA network using Rust.
 It showcases a basic project setup and serves as a foundation for building more complex projects.

 ## Requirements

 - **Bun**: Install [Bun](https://bun.sh/) for package management and building.
+- **Rust**: Install [Rust](https://rustup.rs/) for development and building.
 - Alternatively, use the [devcontainer](https://containers.dev/) for a pre-configured environment.

 ## Getting Started